 THE FOLLOWING PLACES WILL NOT BE ABLE TO PRINT MY TEMPLATES:

-- Any professional printer that does not use Adobe Reader to print.
+- 3. Any printer that does not use Adobe Reader to print.

 HOW TO SEND OUT JUST A SINGLE PAGE FOR PRINTING: